Board of Directors

 OBI Board Member Joel Block never turns down a volunteer job that takes him outdoors and into nature.
 He often pulls on a pair of work boots and tags along with our land steward for a day’s work – clearing nature trails, seeking out invasive plants or trudging through forest and grassland during annual property inspections.

-You would never suspect he might be from the city -- until he starts talking.
-His Bronx, NY accent is a dead giveaway.
 Joel comes to us as a retired administrator at LaGuardia Community College, one of City University of New York’s 23 campuses.
-Growing up across the street from the Bronx Botanical Gardens and a stone’s throw from the Bronx Zoo, he was exposed to the wonders of the natural world, something one doesn’t usually expect from a “city boy.” |
+Growing up across the street from the Bronx Botanical Gardens and a stone’s throw from the Bronx Zoo, he was exposed to the wonders of the natural world, something one doesn’t usually expect from a “city boy.”

 “Too many people from outside the city fail to realize the vast variety of flora and fauna that thrive in city woodlands.
 I’ve had raccoons, rabbits and an opossum in my garden in Flushing, Queens, and have seen deer, foxes and coyotes too in the city parks,” said Joel.